uf-mil/mil/Getting-Started.md

 2. Read the code policy page on this wiki.

-3. Install Sub8 and dependencies (use install.sh, follow the instructions the Sub8 repository readme).
+3. Install SubjuGator repository and dependencies (use install.sh, follow the instructions in the SubjuGator repository readme).

 4. Skim over the repository's ROS packages so you have an idea of what the software components are.